||1 Week||Each Extra Week|

 AGP recognizes the importance of a strong support network in a foreign country thousands of miles from home.
-We provide a single Australian point of contact for families at home, while onsite, each volunteer is matched with a program coordinator and a mentor.
+We provide a single point of contact for families at home, while onsite, each volunteer is matched with a program coordinator and a mentor.
 The coordinator typically lives in the volunteer residence in the rural based projects and is responsible for smooth day-to-day operations, while the mentor works with volunteers in a professional capacity.

 AGP’s top concern is keeping our volunteers safe during their stay.
-As such, we thoroughly vet all properties we purchase or lease to ensure that they are in the towns’ safest areas, typically with easy access to major roads, U.S. embassies, and work assignments.
+As such, we thoroughly vet all properties we purchase or lease to ensure that they are in the towns’ safest areas, typically with easy access to major roads, and work assignments.
 We offer volunteers modern dormitory-style accommodations with air conditioning, maid service, and laundry service.
 Our full-time security team is available to help with off-site trip planning and escorts.

 AGP employs chefs from nearby resorts to prepare nutritious local cuisine that volunteers will find both healthy and delicious.
-We also offer the comforts of home cooking through occasional American fare.
+We also offer the comforts of home cooking through occasional Western fare.
 We provide three full meals a day and can accommodate special nutritional needs.

 AGP provides volunteers with shared, daily roundtrip transportation to placement sites in addition to arrival/departure airport transfers.
 Safe, reliable transportation is also available for leisure and personal trips at reasonable rates to ensure the safety and enjoyment of all volunteers.